EPFL-Center-for-Imaging/splinebox/examples/README.rst

 Example gallery
 ===============

-The examples below show some common use cases for splinebox.
+The examples below show some common use cases for SplineBox.